thiyagucom/thiyagucom.github.io/_posts/2025-1-9-points-to-consider-in-designing-cloud-infrastructure.md

 ---
 A robust cloud architecture framework is essential for organizations seeking to maximize the benefits of cloud computing.
 By prioritizing security, scalability, high availability, and optimization, businesses can build resilient, scalable and cost-effective cloud solutions.

-## Considerations in Cloud Architecture
+## Building in the Cloud: Key Architectural Considerations

 * **Security and Compliance:**
   * Prioritize "Secure by Design" Principles: Integrate security considerations into every stage of the development lifecycle.